Lugdunum3D/Lugdunum/doc/guidelines.md

 # Header files

-Each `.cpp` file should have an associated `.hpp` file.
+Each `.cpp` files should have an associated `.hpp` file.
 Place the definitions for templates and inline functions in separated `.inl` files, alongside the corresponding header file in which it is included.

-If applicable, include the `.inl` file inside the namespaces of the header file, as to not repeat these namespace in the inline file and include it at the end of the header file, just before the namespaces' closing brackets.
+If applicable, include the `.inl` files inside the namespaces of the header file, as to not repeat this namespace in the inline file and include it at the end of the header file, just before the namespaces' closing brackets.

 ## Self-contained Headers

-Header should be "self-contained", i.e. they must include all their dependencies, and the user should not have to worry about them.
+A header should be "self-contained", i.e., they must include all their dependencies, and the user should not have to worry about them.

 ## Headers Guards

-To protect headers against double inclusion, headers must start with:
+To protect headers against double inclusion, they must start with:

 ```cpp
 #pragma once